 The logic board inside a garage door opener is the brains of the garage door opener.
 It contains the radio frequency (RF) receiver for the remotes and other control components.
 If the remote controls don’t work or the garage door doesn’t open and close properly, the logic board might have failed.

 Logic boards are an internal board that controls all the functions of the garage door opener.
-They are found in most all electronic appliances.
+They are found in almost all electronic appliances.
 Manufactures are discontinuing their logic boards for older models more and more as time goes on.
 When logic boards burn out 90% of the time it is from electrical surges to the opener unit.
 These units are designed to always be plugged in and have constant power at all times.
-One big mistake homeowners make is plugging unit into an outlet that is always being turned on and off like a light switch or a power strip that is turned on and off only when needed.
+One big mistake homeowners make is plugging the unit into an outlet that is always being turned on and off like a light switch or a power strip that is turned on and off only when needed.
 Or power outages can have the same effect.

 Most manufacturers suggest that you plug your opener into a surge protector to eliminate this from happening.
 And you can get one at any grocery, drug or electronic retailer for about 10-15 dollars.
 Try to find a small surge protector about the size of the electrical outlet.
 Surge protectors that are a strip of plugs can be difficult to deal with for this application.